Me, Myself & I (G-Eazy and Bebe Rexha song)

-"Me, Myself & I" is a song by American rapper G-Eazy and American singer-songwriter Bebe Rexha, billed together as G-Eazy x Bebe Rexha.
-It was released on October 14, 2015, as the first single for his second studio album When It's Dark Out.
-"Me, Myself & I" was written by the two artists and Lauren Christy.
-The song was originally produced by Rexha and TMS and re-produced by Michael Keenan, with additional production by Christoph Andersson and G-Eazy.
-It was formerly both artists' highest-peaking single, until Rexha's song "Meant to Be" peaked at number two on the US Billboard Hot 100, and G-Eazy's song "No Limit" peaked at number four.
+"Me, Myself & I" is a song by American rapper G-Eazy and American singer-songwriter Bebe Rexha.
+It was released on October 16, 2015, as the lead single for his second studio album When It's Dark Out.
+The song was written by the two artists alongside Lauren Christy; originally produced by Rexha and TMS, it was re-produced by Michael Keenan with additional production by Christoph Andersson and G-Eazy.
+It was both artists' highest-peaking single, until Rexha's song "Meant to Be" peaked at number two on the US Billboard Hot 100, and G-Eazy's song "No Limit" peaked at number four.
 It is also featured in the NBA 2K17 soundtrack.

 Recording and production

 The original version of "Me, Myself and I" was written by Bebe Rexha, Lauren Christy, and TMS in early 2015 with the title "I Don't Need Anything".
 The song was intended to be part of Rexha's debut album, but her label wasn't convinced it fit the style of her upcoming record.
 She asked a friend to put her in contact with rapper G-Eazy, because she wanted to do the song with him.
 Rexha and G-Eazy met three days later and she played the track on piano for him.
 He loved the track and asked for the song to be on his album.
 Rexha accepted and began immediately working on the track with Michael Keenan, G-Eazy's producer.
 Rexha and Keenan re-produced the beat and decided to keep the chorus, post-chorus, and bridge of the original song and put G-Eazy's rap on the verses, while changing the title to "Me, Myself & I".
 She performed the acoustic of the original version of the song on Elvis Duran and the Morning Show on March 16, 2016.